ozyurtf/io-scheduler/README.md

 # Flash Chip

-In Flash memory, a fixed size block of memory cells that are programmed and read together is called page.
+In flash memory, a fixed size block of memory cells that are programmed and read together is called page.
 Data can be read from the Flash memory at the page level or in smaller units such as bytes is written to the Flash memory at the page level but it is not possible to write to individual bits or bytes within the pages.
 And the controller or software specifies the page address where the data should be written.

 - The collection of the pages is called block.
 Block is the unit of erasure in Flash memory.
 While data is programmed at the page level, the erase operation is performed at the block level.
 A block is a collection of multiple pages, and all the pages within a block must be erased together before they can be reprogrammed with new data.
 - The collection of the blocks is called plane.